 Doggone it!
 It happened again.
 I read it, reread it, wrote it, rewrote it, and someone still found a mistake.
 Has this ever happened to you?

 Using these eight quick tips on editing/proofreading can help reduce writing errors and make our written messages clear and to the point.
-For tips on writing clear, concise, complete, and compliant content, check out one of my past blog posts.
+For more tips on writing clear, concise, complete, and compliant content, check out our Writing Skills for Trainers workshop.

 What tips would you add?
 Do you have a tried-and-true method for editing and proofreading your writing that you’d like to share?